 After a short hiatus from coaching within the professional game in 2005 to 2007, Matt turned his attention to owning and operating several professional teams within the professional minor league systems in the USA.
 He quickly developed a reputation for building successful teams on the field and, more importantly, a solid reputation as a successful team owner and operator.

 He is a serial entrepreneur having owned and operated over ten (10) Professional & Semi Professional teams within the USL, NPSL, WPSL, WPS, WPSL Elite and the American Soccer League and current owner of Philadelphia Fury, New Jersey Americans, and the Philadelphia Atoms FC.

-Matt holds an A License from the United States Soccer Federation (USSF) in addtion he carries a Brazilian A Licence, a Scottish Football Association A-1 License, a National Soccer Coaches Assocation of America (NSCAA) Premier Diploma and Advanced National Coaching Diploma.
-As well as being a former Director of Coaching at the State level and former National Staff Coach at the Adult level, Matt as influenced many coaches as a best selling author of books and several DVDs.
-More recently he reconstructed the relaunch of the American Soccer League (ASL) in 2014.
+Matt holds an A License from the United States Soccer Federation (USSF).
+In addition, he carries a Brazilian A License, a Scottish Football Association A-1 License, a National Soccer Coaches Association of America (NSCAA) Premier Diploma, and Advanced National Coaching Diploma.
+As well as being a former Director of Coaching at the State level and former National Staff Coach at the Adult level, Matt has influenced many coaches as a best selling author of books and several DVD’s.

-> Former Pro Player with 18 years experience as a Professional Indoor Player/Coach with an illustrious career as a goalkeeper in professional indoor soccer in the USA.
+Former Pro Player with 18 years experience as a Professional Indoor Player/Coach with an illustrious career as a goalkeeper in professional indoor soccer in the USA.
 In addition, he has significant coaching experience including the National Team of Puerto Rico.
 For more on Chris’s experience and credential.